Xen Kria SOM Starter Kits Support

 sudo mkfs.ext4 -L root /dev/sda3

-/dev/sda3 is the path for new partition that we will use for rootfs for DOMU.
-Run “sudo fdisk -l” again to verify all the partition.
-It should look similar to what is shown below with 3 partitions:
+/dev/sda3 is the path for new partition that is used for rootfs for DOMU.
+Run sudo fdisk -l again to verify all the partitions.
+It should look similar to the following with three partitions:

 Device Boot Start End Sectors Size Id Type